 As pointed out in Ref.~\cite{bozkurt2023fourier_engineering}, there is a striking analogy between Eq.~\eqref{eq:U_classical} and the energy-phase relation of a semiconductor-based junction~\cite{beenakker1991universal}

-where the junction asymmetry $\lambda$ plays the role of the transmission probability $T_i$ of Andreev processes and $E_{J\Sigma}$ plays the role of the superconducting gap $\Delta$.
-Although this analogy is attractive, it is not an exact equivalence due to the dynamics of the internal mode in the double-junction circuit, which is neglected in Eq.~\eqref{eq:U_classical}.
+where the junction $\lambda$-parameter plays the role of the transmission probability $T_i$ of Andreev processes and $E_{J\Sigma}$ plays the role of the superconducting gap $\Delta$.
+Although this analogy is attractive, it is not an exact equivalence due to the dynamics of the internal mode in the double-junction circuit, which are neglected in Eq.~\eqref{eq:U_classical}.
 By comparing the low-energy spectrum of the single-mode model in Eq.~\eqref{eq:U_classical} to the full two-mode model (Eq.~\eqref{eq:potential_phi1_phi2} below), we find a discrepancy in the qubit frequency of around $\sim300\,\si{\mega\hertz}$ for realistic parameters that put the qubit mode in the transmon regime, see Fig.~\ref{fig:fig1_circuit_intro}(e).
-In the next section, we start from the full two-mode model describing the qubit and internal mode and perform a BO approximation in order to obtain a single mode model that accounts for the renormalization due to the internal mode.
+In the next section, we start from the full two-mode model of the qubit and internal modes and perform a BO approximation to obtain a single-mode model that accounts for the renormalization due to the internal mode.